Content from What is a Unit Test

 • Understand the key anatomy of a unit test in any language.

-• Explain the benefit of unit tests on top of integration/e2e tests.
+• Explain the benefit of unit tests on top of other types of tests.

 • Understand when to run unit tests.